 The 2026 Notes, 2027 Notes, 2028 Notes and 2031 Notes, are all fixed rate indebtedness, are callable at any time with a make whole premium and are only subject to accelerated payment prior to maturity in the event of a default (including as a result of the Company's failure to meet certain non-financial covenants) under the indenture governing the notes, as modified by the supplemental indentures creating such notes, or upon a change in control triggering event as defined in such indenture.
-The Company was in compliance with all non-financial covenants as of December 31, 2021.
+The Company was in compliance with all non-financial covenants as of December 31, 2022.

-At December 31, 2021 and 2020, the Company had \$9.7 million and \$153.1 million, respectively, of short-term debt outstanding composed of:
+At December 31, 2022 and 2021, the Company had no commercial paper borrowings outstanding and had \$4.7 million and \$9.7 million, respectively, of short-term debt outstanding composed of:

-- \$150.0 million of commercial paper borrowings outstanding at December 31, 2020.
-There was no commercial paper borrowings outstanding as of December 31, 2021. - \$1.6 million at December 31, 2021 and \$3.1 million at December 31, 2020, respectively, of borrowings to support our international operations in China as well as \$8.1 million of other short term debt at December 31, 2021 to support operations.
+\$2.8 million at December 31, 2022 and \$1.6 million at December 31, 2021, respectively, of borrowings to support our international operations in China as well as \$1.9 million and \$8.1 million of other short term debt at December 31, 2022 and December 31, 2021, respectively, to support operations.